What days can I go out?

 Where can I walk?

 Anywhere!
 Your neighborhood, area parks, mountains, fields, along lakes and streams.
 Just get outside and enjoy nature.
-If you need help getting started, check out our list of good places to go: local places to visit.
+If you need help getting started, check out our list of local places to visit.

 Do I have to walk in Loudoun County?